 Oscar also made the trip out for set-up and he also was a champ wearing the helmet proudly during the set-up days.
 All three know that they will be posted on the blog.

-I was also interviewed for IMTS TV which was a fun experience, I had done it a number of years ago and this time I had the opportunity ...
+I was also interviewed for IMTS TV which was a fun experience, I had done it a number of years ago and this time ...

 we loaded up the truck and it was just long enough.
 We had to squeeze everything together to make sure it all fit, however we had three inches to spare.